Marriage And Family Advice: Is It Time To Seek Relationship Therapy?

 You and your partner can also choose to pursue couples counseling together and commit to resolving the underlying conflicts or challenges in your relationship.
 Marriage counseling, couples therapy, and family therapy can be highly beneficial and offer couples a chance to talk with a mediator in the room while learning unique relationship-based skills.
 Therapy can create space to help you gain clarity on your situation and provide you with coping skills to meet your goals.

-Some couples may feel that counseling is only for those with a mental illness or for married couples who are in the process of divorcing.
-But the truth is, anyone can attend couples counseling for any reason.
+Some couples may believe that counseling is only for those with a mental illness or for married couples who are in the process of divorcing.
+However, anyone can attend couples counseling for any reason.
 Many people use couples therapy sessions as a tool to plan for future conflict, learn healthy relationship skills, and understand the science behind love.

 No matter your concern, whether you feel happy or unhappy, couples therapy could be helpful and benefit you.
 You can choose a structured, creative, or loose approach to counseling, depending on the modality you pick.
 Though many partners wait to meet with a provider until a conflict has become significant, you can meet with a therapist at any point in your relationship.